wp-plugins/creative-image-slider/readme.txt

 > * Live-preview wizard.
 It is packed with a live-preview wizard to create fantastic sliders in a matter of seconds without coding
 > * Flexible overlay.
 You can customize overlay of each item: change text styles, button styles, overlay opacity etc.
 > * Creative button styles.
 It comes with 6 button styles, and more than 30 button icons.
-> * Creative arrows.
-It comes with 45 arrow types, and flexible customization tool.
 > * Flexible auto-play.
 Two auto-play types: Evenly scrolling, and by steps.
 Customizable speed, scroll delay, start delay etc.
+> * Creative arrows.
+It comes with 45 arrow types, and flexible customization tool!
 > * Very easy to install and configure.
 You can install it, and make it work in 5 minutes...